-Western Leaders often are interested in empowering and commonly empower the wrong people.
+Western Leaders often are interested in empowering and, unfortunately, commonly empower the wrong people.
 Politics abound and no engagement develops.

 Then we wonder why engagement is low.
 Office workers may smile and talk nicely with us, but their thoughts are toxic given their leaders.

 Great leaders who create trust and openness by example and invest to get workers who are a true fit rather than good actors do well.
 Engagement can bloom in our Chinese businesses even better than it does in the West.
-Then we will not say that we are twice the national average of 6% and have 12% engagement.
+Then we can do more than double engagement but quintuple.

 Chinese people have deep distrust of each other as I have often discussed in this blog.
-If politics is the order of the day among office workers and management, then having a good manager only partly resolves the problem.
-Cooperation is low and efficiency is poor as silos are high and connections weak.
+If politics is the order of the day among office workers and management, then having one good manager only partly resolves the problem.
+You likely need the top leader first.
+Commonly, cooperation is low and efficiency is poor as silos are high and connections weak.
 Training will not solve this problem in most companies unless you throw the bums out and consistently make great hires.

 Two Levels of Engagement in China (or anywhere)

-Let me also note that their are two discernible levels of engagement.
+Let me also note that there are two discernible levels of engagement.
 The first level is where an employee puts their heart into their work.
 This dramatically increases their productivity.

-Second level engagement occurs when employees care enough about the business that they are showing ownership for the whole and not just their part.
+Second level engagement occurs when employees care enough about the business that they are showing proper ownership for the whole business and not just their part.
 I have rarely seen even good teams in China show this aspect, but the force multiplier of having teams that debate openly and positively to seek greater results when the boss is gone is surely worth the effort to chase.
-The first step is great recruiting, and the second step is leadership development and 5 Dysfunctions of a Team Facilitation.
+The first step is great recruiting, and the second step could be 5 Dysfunctions of a Team Facilitation.